SoftUni-Internal/interactive-content/EN/08-Design-Patterns-and-Best-Practices/01-design-patterns-definition.md

 [image assetsSrc="design-patterns-12.jpg" /]

-- design patterns come with consequences and if applied incorrectly or without regard to how the application might change in the future they can cause problems.
+- Design patterns come with consequences and if applied incorrectly or without regard to how the application might change in the future they can cause problems.

 - Patterns do not provide us with concrete code to use, they simply provide a possible approach to take when designing applications.